francespinnock/francespinnock.github.io/_pages/about.md

 <br />
 Frances Pinnock is an artist living and working in London, UK.
 Her practice is an exploration of junctures, understood both temporally and materially.
 She engages with found objects and organic media – variously, leather, vellum, wax and hair – to create sculptures that possess something of the uncanny in their materiality and configuration.
-Combining meticulous hand processing, gestural mark making and assemblage, her works layer influences from Surrealism, puppetry, dance, and garment making with elements of personal narrative and psychology.
+Combining meticulous hand processing, gestural mark making and assemblage, her works layer influences from Surrealism, literature, puppetry, dance, and garment making with elements of personal narrative and psychology.

 Central to Pinnock’s work are the processes of pattern cutting and hand stitching, enabling ideas to shift between two and three-dimensions.
 Formulaic and repetitive actions are contrasted by gesture and intuition – as assembled components are playfully arranged and rearranged until they rest in a final composition.
 Through making Pinnock experiences points of tension and rest in movement, while the works themselves engender tensions between motion and stasis, body and object.